owkin/PyDESeq2/docs/source/usage/contributing.rst

     git checkout -b my_new_branch

-You can now make the changes commiting to your new branch.
+You can now make the changes committing to your new branch.
 Each time you commit, the pre-commit will check for style in your code.

 7. Once you are ready to submit your PR, first make sure that all the changes